shelbyspees/speesblog/_posts/2015-03-14-interview-prep.md

 You don't have to write down all of them, but they're good question-fodder.

 How in-depth you research will depend on the kind of job you're applying for.
-Interns and entry-level applicants may find the
+Interns and entry-level applicants may find the business details to be a little over their heads, if only because they've never thought about it before.